-Course and Examination Fact Sheet: Spring Semester 2023

-10,365: Computational Statistics

-ECTS credits: 4

-Overview examination/s

-(binding regulations see below)

-Decentral - examination paper written at home (in groups - all given the same grades) (100%)

-Examination time: term time

-Attached courses

-Timetable -- Language -- Lecturer 10,365,1.00 (GSERM) Computational Statistics -- Englisch -- Audrino Francesco

-Course information

-Course prerequisites

-Advanced knowledge in statistics and econometrics.

-Learning objectives

-- Students will gain an advanced knowledge on the statistical aspects related to the use of machine learning techniques needed to analyze large or high-dimensional datasets.

-- Students will learn how to apply machine learning tools in a responsible way and will properly apply the methods on a concrete dataset of their choice using the statistical R software and prepare a research paper summarizing their results.
+Course and Examination Fact Sheet: Spring Semester 2024 10,365: Computational Statistics ECTS credits: 4 Overview examination/s (binding regulations see below) decentral - Written work, Digital, Group work group grade (100%) Examination time: Term time Attached courses Timetable -- Language -- Lecturer 10,365,1.00 (GSERM) Computational Statistics -- English -- Audrino Francesco Course information Course prerequisites Advanced knowledge in statistics and econometrics.
+Learning objectives - Students will gain an advanced knowledge on the statistical aspects related to the use of machine learning techniques needed to analyze large or high-dimensional datasets. - Students will learn how to apply machine learning tools in a responsible way and will properly apply the methods on a concrete dataset of their choice and prepare a research paper summarizing their results.
+Course content Computational Statistics is the area of specialization within statistics that includes statistical visualization and other computationally-intensive methods of statistics for mining large, nonhomogeneous, multi-dimensional datasets so as to discover knowledge in the data.

-Course content

-Computational Statistics is the area of specialization within statistics that includes statistical visualization and other computationally-intensive methods of statistics for mining large, nonhomogeneous, multi-dimensional datasets so as to discover knowledge in the data.
 As in all areas of statistics, probability models are important, and results are qualified by statements of confidence or of probability.
 An important activity in computational statistics is model building and evaluation.
 First, the basic multiple linear regression is reviewed.
 Then, some nonparametric procedures for regression and classification are introduced and explained.
 In particular, Kernel estimators, smoothing splines, classification and regression trees, additive models, projection pursuit and eventually neural nets will be considered, where some of them have a straightforward interpretation, other are useful for obtaining good predictions.
 The main problems arising in computational statistics like the curse of dimensionality will be discussed.
 Moreover, the goodness of a given (complex) model for estimation and prediction is analyzed using resampling, bootstrap and cross-validation techniques.

-Course structure and indications of the learning and teaching design
+Course structure and indications of the learning and teaching design Outline:

-Outline: